See this scar? The one on my left wrist? That’s from when my front teeth got knocked out. I scraped my wrist when I landed on the pavement.

 You’re standing at a crossroads in your life.
 Which way will you choose?

 Will you be bitter about the pain and the suffering that have helped make you who you are today?
-Or will you be grateful about all that and use it for the ultimate good?
+Or will you be grateful for all that and use it for the ultimate good?

 Conclusion